Rohan-Bharatia/HYDRAlib/.github/CONTRIBUTING.md

 ## FAQ
  * For answers to questions about Vex Robotics go to [Vex Forum](https://www.vexforum.com/).
  * For answers to questions about the Code of Conduct go to [Contributor Covenant FAQ](https://www.contributor-covenant.org/faq/).
- * For answers to questions about HYDRAlib, contact any tier 3 contributors.
+ * For answers to questions about HYDRAlib, contact any contributors.